 I also found it discouraging that for some key measures the lower dose of ACB may have made patients slightly worse off than placebo, although I’m not sure that change downward was meaningful (see Figure 2A at right, potential low-dose worsening more evident in panels 2B-D).
 I don’t see significant safety issues based on that and overall this kind of therapy when provided by a proper clinical trial appears safe.
 Longer term follow up is needed as well.

-The authors, including senior author Joanne Kurtzberg and first-author Jessica Sun, focused on the hopeful dosing effect, but more data would be needed to make clear meaning of that.
+The authors, including senior author Joanne Kurtzberg of DUke and first-author Jessica Sun, focused on the hopeful dosing effect, but more data would be needed to make clear meaning of that.
 The phase II trial had some limitations too pointed out by the authors that may have impacted the findings including patient family socioeconomic factors and in turn patients receive other kinds of therapies concurrently.

 Overall, there just isn’t much evidence to date that stem cells or related cellular therapies can benefit specific pediatric brain conditions examined so far such as cerebral palsy and autism (see recent post on autism including regarding another ACB Duke trial).